ovh/docs/pages/platform/private-registry/eol-harbor-1.10/guide.en-gb.md

 ![Replications](images/replications.png){.thumbnail}

-Click on `New replication rule`{.action} button to create a new rule.
+Click on the button `New replication rule`{.action} to create a new rule.

 Now fill the form with the following information: